edthedev/edthedev.github.io/resume/index.md

 - Bachelor's Degree In Computer Science from the College of Engineering at UIUC in 2006.
 - Writing software professionally since the year 2000, and unprofessionally since 1988.
-- Working in Cybersecurity since 2006.
+- Specialized in Cybersecurity since 2006.
 - Leading software development teams since 2011.
 - Has built a lot of websites and integrations for a lot of purposes with a lot of different technologies.
 - Applies effective work habits and great interpersonal skills.